The Research Computing Center continues a legacy of over 30 years of high-performance computing at Florida State University.

 Supercomputing Computations Research Institute (SCRI) — opened at Florida State University.

 2 Vector Pipelines, 0.4 GFLOPS Peak Speed, 32 MB Memory

-In March, 1985, the SCRI took delivery of its first supercomputer, a CDC Cyber 205, along with a front-end file server CDC Cyber 835.
-The Cyber 205 system included: CPU with 20-nanosecond clock cycle, 2 vector pipelines, 32 megabytes of central memory and 7.2 gigabytes of on-line disk storage.
+In March 1985, the SCRI took delivery of its first supercomputer, a CDC Cyber 205, along with a front-end file server CDC Cyber 835.
+The Cyber 205 system included: CPU with a 20-nanosecond clock cycle, two vector pipelines, 32 megabytes of central memory, and 7.2 gigabytes of on-line disk storage.
 The Cyber 205 had a theoretical peak performance of 200 MFLOPS, and a LINPACK rating of 17 MFLOPS.
 The Cyber 835 system added another 20 gigabytes of on-line disk.
 In addition, four 6250 bpi on-line tape drives were shared between the Cyber 205 and the Cyber 835.
 Communications between the Cyber 205, its peripherals, and various front-end mainframes were handled by a Loosely-Coupled Network (LCN) consisting of four separate coaxial trunks.
-In its final configuration, the LCN connected the Cyber 205 to two CDC Cybers, two DEC VAX computers, the ETA-10 and an IBM mainframe.
+In its final configuration, the LCN connected the Cyber 205 to two CDC Cybers, two DEC VAX computers, the ETA-10, and an IBM mainframe.

 1987 - 1989 - ETA10 Machines

 8 CPUs, 4 GFLOPS Peak Speed, 1.024 GB Memory